 When walls were plastered, other construction often had to stop and wait for the walls to dry.
 When gypsum board, also known as sheetrock, first came on the construction scene, one of the attractive things was that after installation, you didn’t have to wait for the walls to dry.

 Sheetrock is a brand of drywall that is a registered trademark of the U.S. Gypsum Company.
 With the exception of a couple of chemicals that allow the Sheetrock formula to be patented, there is practically no difference between Sheetrock and other drywall.
 Either can be used as construction material for walls and ceilings.
 However, not all drywall is created equal: some drywall material has high sulfur content that can prove problematic for buildings and health.
 Read more.

 Q. Why is Drywall Tapered?

-A. This is because joint compound can be used to fill in the taper. … This triangle drywall taper will allow for drywall tape and joint compound to be filled in, without leaving any kind of bulge.
+A. This is because the joint compound can be used to fill in the taper. … This triangle drywall taper will allow for drywall tape and joint compound to be filled in, without leaving any kind of bulge.
 Whenever possible, you should make tapered joints because the seam is nearly invisible.
 Read more about Drywall Joints: Butt vs. Tapered.

 Q. How Big of a Hole Can you Patch in Drywall?

-A. Repairing large holes in drywall—anything over 6 or 8 inches—is different from repairing a small hole in drywall.
+A. Repairing large holes in drywall—anything over 6 or 8 inches—is different from repairing a small hole in the drywall.
 Small holes can be patched over with drywall tape or a self-adhesive drywall patch, but large holes need a more rigid material to span over the larger opening.
 Read more.